 Other issues are pretty easy:

 2. Can a party nominate a candidate to run for a local seat and also run regionally?
 If the candidate wins a local seat, their name drops from the regional list.
 “Dual candidacy” is permitted in almost every MMP model, and with any flexible list or open list model it gives voters more choice.
 (However, with closed lists a dual candidate can look immune to voter rejection.)

-4. If a regional seat becomes vacant, should it be filled by the party's regional candidate who stood next at the last election?
+3. If a regional seat becomes vacant, should it be filled by the party's regional candidate who stood next at the last election?
 Or should there be a regional by-election which would be rather costly?
 No working MMP model does this.
 Besides, as the Jenkins Commission stated, if a region-wide contest were to take place "it would almost by

 Then there are some technical issues.